 Essential reading: Top fitness trackers and health gadgets

-The first real hint of Vivo Watch arrived in late April.
+The first real hint of the upcoming Vivo Watch arrived in late April.
 The leak came from Twitter handle @_the_tech guy.
-He has apparently managed to extract images of the timepiece from Vivo’s design patent that was published by the China Intellectual Property Administration (CNIPA).
+He has managed to extract images of the timepiece from Vivo’s design patent that was published by the China Intellectual Property Administration (CNIPA).

-Today Vivo Watch bagged another certification.
-This one comes from Bluetooth SIG.
+In July Vivo Watch bagged another certification.
+This one coame from Bluetooth SIG.
 Again, not much that can be gathered about the specs apart from Bluetooth 5.0 support.

 It looks like another smartphone maker is about to dip its toes into the smartwatch market.
 Xiaomi and Oppo have done this in recent few months.
 We are expecting a slew of devices to launch in the weeks ahead and Vivo Watch will be one of them.
 The official unveiling has been scheduled in China on September 22nd, at 19:30 pm (local time).

 Like this article?
 Subscribe to our monthly newsletter and never miss out!